MaxPrem/master_text/Multivariate Analysis in NIR Spectroscopy.md

 ![](@attachment/Clipboard_2020-06-09-12-28-31.png)

-Measurements by NIRS procedures are sensitive to the physical properties of the sample which affect the transmission and reflectance of light.
-Included among these properties are the physical shape and grind size of the sample particles, independent of whether the means of sample presentation is a ring cup, optical quartz Petri dish, or a natural product cell that uses fresh, undried, unground samples.
-[Nirs White Paper]

-Sample preparation and presentation to the NIR instrument varies widely.
-Though dried, finely ground samples are often employed, whole grains or fresh, unground samples also can be scanned.
-Instruments can be stationary in a laboratory or mobile (e.g. on a silage chopper).
-[@Sapienza2008]
+[@nirwhite]

+Recording NIR spectra is fast an easy with modern instruments.
+Although the physical properties of the meassured sample like particle size or the surface of solids affect the scattering of the light beam.
+To obtain spectra of consistent quality it is best practice to standardise sample preparation procedures, like drying and grinding. [@nirwhite]